websemantics/larder/README.md

 })
 ```

-**fetch**, retrieves the `value` or a stored item - providing a `key`, or null if it does not exist or has expired.
+**fetch**, retrieves the `value` or a stored item - providing a `key`, or it returns `null` if it does not exist or has expired.
 All expired items are removed from the local storage.

 ```javascript
 Larder.fetch('don')